rhysd/monolith-of-web/README.md

 - `<iframe/>`
 - Images

+The button at right-bottom toggles if allow CORS request or not.
+Please read following 'Permissions' section and 'CORS Requests in Background Page' section for more details.

 ## Permissions

+- **Required permissions**
   - `activeTab`: This extension gets an HTML text and a page title from the active tab to generate a monolith

-## Caveats

-This extension fetches all resources in [a background page of Chrome extension][9].
-The background page conforms CORS policy.
-Fetching the resources restricted by CORS policy of the server side may be rejected.
-In the case, the resource cannot be embedded in the generated single HTML file hence the resource will be fallback into empty.

-To solve this, there are two ways but both are not acceptable.

-1. Add broad permissions `http://*` and `https://*` to the extension manifest.
-This will require strong permissions to users and will be dangerous when the background page has XSS vulnerability.
-In addition, Chrome Web Store spends longer time to review the extension release.
-2. Send resource fetching requests via a content script.
-Since content script is executed in the same CORS policy as its site, passing a resource URL to content script and fetching the resource in content script would avoid this CORS restriction.
-However, it makes implementation of this extension more complicated.
-   In addition,  CORS request in content script will be [disallowed in manifest V3][10].
+  - `storage`: This extension remembers the last state of toggle buttons at bottom in the popup window.
+- **Optional permissions**
+  - `http://*/*` and `https://*/*`: Allow any cross-origin requests in background page.
+This is runtime permission so this extension does not require by default. **Only when you see a broken HTML file is generated due to CORS error in background page, please enable this option.** The reason of these permissions are explained in next 'CORS Requests in Background Page' section.

+## CORS Requests in Background Page

+This extension generates a single HTML file in background page of Chrome extension.
+Since CSP in a content script is not applied in a background page, some resources in content's HTML cannot be fetched in background page.

+By default, this extension ignores CORS errors in background page.
+It is usually not a problem since resources protected by CSP are usually scripts which don't affect main content.
+But a broken single HTML page may be generated due to CORS errors.

+When you see a broken page due to the CORS error in background page, please enable 'allow CORS requests' button at right-bottom in the popup window.
+Permission dialog will appear to require permissions for sending CORS requests in background page.
+After accepting it, CORS request error is disabled and all resources should be fetched with no error.

+After generating a single HTML file with the runtime permissions, this extension will remove the permissions as soon as possible for security.

 ## Development